 Submissions are only accepted from publishers, editors, and publicists.
 One need not be a Member of PEN to submit.
 Self-published books are not eligible.

 If you submit a book for this award, you may not submit it for any additional PEN American Center awards.

 1. Submissions are now closed.
 Each submission is $50.
 If you would like to pay by check, please enter CHECK in the coupon code field at checkout.
 Be sure to print your receipt.
 Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.

-2. Mail one copy of the candidate's book accompanied by the printed receipt to the address below between October 1, 2013 and December 16, 2013 to:
+2. Mail one copy of the candidate's book accompanied by the printed receipt to the address below between September 1, 2014 and October 31, 2014 to:

 PEN/Diamonstein-Spielvogel Award for the Art of the Essay

 588 Broadway, Suite 303